-Specifies the maximum number of structured -max batch size events sent in a sequence to consumers. -max retries Specifies the maximum number of times that a proxy push supplier calls push () on its consumer before it gives up.
+Specifies the maximum number of structured -max batch size events sent in a sequence to consumers. -max retries Specifies the maximum number of times that a proxy push supplier calls push() on its consumer before it gives up.
 The default value is 0, which means an infinite number of retries. -pacing interval Specifies the maximum amount of time that a channel is given to assemble structured events in a sequence, before delivering the sequence to consumers.
 The default value is 0, which specifies an unlimited time. -timeout Specifies how long an event remains viable after the channel receives it.
 After the -timeout value expires, the event is discarded.
-The default is 0, which means that events have an infinite lifetime -pull interval Specifies how much time elapses between attempts by a proxy pull consumer to call pull() or try pull() on its supplier.
-The default value is 1 second. -retry timeout Specifies how much time elapses between attempts by a proxy push supplier to call push () on its consumer.
-The default is 1 second. -max retry timeout Specifies the ceiling for -retry timeout.
-This applies to timeouts directly assigned by developers as well as values reached by the multiplication of -retry multiplier and-retry timeout.
-The default value is 60 seconds.
+The default is 0, which means that events have an infinite lifetime.

+Specifies how much time elapses between attempts by a proxy pull consumer to call pull() or try_pull() on its supplier.
+The default value is 1 second.

+Specifies how much time elapses between attempts by a proxy push supplier to call $\operatorname{push}()$ on its consumer.
+The default is 1 second.